Summertime Family Fun in Kansas City

 Who doesn’t love a good museum?
 Museums intentionally design programs that tailored to various ages and areas of interests.
 Another awesome thing about museums is that most of them offer Free admissions days so check out their websites to establish those ahead of time.
 There are way too many KC-area museums to list here, so we recommend checking out TripAdvisor’s List of the 10 Best Museums in Kansas City to start creating your museum itinerary.

-Do you have some family favorite spots to recommend to our patients and followers?
-Let us know about them in our comment box below.
 We wish all of you a safe and healthy summer vacation – don’t forget the hats and sunscreen…